heshiming/ibga/docs/faq.md

 ## Can I distribute IBGA as a commercial product?

 IBGA is available under the [GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html){:target="_blank"} license as well as a commercial license.
 Users choosing to use IBGA under the free, open-source license must comply with its terms.
 Alternatively, users may choose to purchase a commercial license, which enables the distribution of IBGA in any form without restrictions.

+Please contact `heshiming at gmail dot com` for the commercial licensing option.